AnnaMGardner/CS4641Project/index.md

 ### Unsupervised Learning

 In the PCA explained variance, we can see that to keep over 90% of the information, we need to maintain 9 dimensions from our 11 features.
 The success of clustering with 9 dimensions is very difficult to visualize.
 As such, we took multiple approaches to our clustering analysis to visualized both dimension reduced and full-dimension clustering results as well as with balanced and unbalanced data.
 By reducing to 3 dimensions with PCA, only 40% of data variance is maintained.
 It is clear in the data visualizations for the different targets are heavily overlapping, especially in 3D.
 This can be explained by the fact that our features have very little correlation and are also all important risk factors for stroke.
 Thus, by reducing dimensions, important information from certain features is lost.
-Despite this, the 2D PCA reduction does show areas where there is higher density of positive target values.
+Despite this, the 2D PCA reduction does show visible areas where there is higher density of positive target values.
 Additionally, the 2D PCA also performed relatively well on internal measures for K-Means and GMM.
 This may indicate that the clusters from the 2D PCA reduction have a significance in relation to stroke risk.
 We also implemented isomap dimensionality reduction with the hope that it would have better performance than both PCA and T-SNE.
 This algorithm is a non-linear approach as opposed to PCA and T-SNE, and so had the chance of performing better than these other approaches.

 Given the wide range of possible patients, there are many possible areas that the dataset may have a cluster, for example younger females that live in urban settings.
 These clusters may not necessarily indicate in a binary fashion that all of these individuals will have a stroke.
 Rather the clusters likely indicate a general stroke risk.
 Additionally, the results of the PCA and T-SNE dimensionality reduction showed that the positive target values were not necessarily focused in one cluster, but were more on a gradient in certain areas.
 Due to this reality, we decided to find the optimal number of clusters using the elbow method for K-Means and GMM.
 This is because it is likely that if certain clusters have significance in terms of stroke risk that it would fall on a spectrum.

 Because we took the approach of using the optimal number of clusters with the elbow method, there was no ground truth with which to analyze the dataset.
-Thus, we used the Davies Bouldin and Silhouette Coefficient internal measures for our clustering algorithms.
+Thus, we used the Davies Bouldin and Silhouette Coefficient internal measures for our clustering algorithms since they do not require ground truth tables yet indicate the success of a clustering algorithm performance.

+Using these performance metrics we can compare the performance of K-Means, GMM, TSNE, PCA and Isomap.
+There are no significant performance differences between the K-Means and GMM algorithms for almost any of the data processing approaches.
+The Davies Bouldin values range around .85-1.1 and the Silhouette Coefficient from .29-.4.
+This small amount of variation can be attributed to the fact that many of the other clusters have a somewhat arbitrary formation.
+For example, the GMM 2D PCA, unbalanced data, 5 clusters shown in results has clusters that just look like rectangles cut from a larger rectange.
+Given that the data itself does not have any distinct cluster formations, the clustering algorithm has just optimized based on the random starting centers and not necessarily to find good clusters within the data.

 The first displayed result of our K-Means algorithm 'K-Means 3D TSNE, unbalanced data, 7 clusters' shows a distinct set of clusters that are identified and color coded with the K-Means algorithm.
-In figure 1,
+Despite these clear clusters, figure 3.2 shows that these clusters do not necessarily correlate with the density of true target values.
+This is due to the fact that this data may have datapoints that are close in euclidean distance, but do not reflect individuals with similar risk of stroke.
+Because clustering is done without target values, the discovered clusters do not always reflect or have any connection to the target values at all.

 Overall, despite taking many approaches to dimensionality reduction and clustering, our results for the Davies Bouldin and Silhouette Coefficients for our clustering algorithms were not great.
 Our Silhouette Coefficients were closer to 0 than they were to 1, and our Davies Bouldin values were not close to zero.
 Due to the complexity of disease of our data, unsupervised learning may not be well suited to this particular dataset and target.
-This dataset and problem is more of a classification problem, and as such is better suited for supervised learning which
+This dataset and target are more of a classification problem, and as such are better suited for supervised learning which we will implement in the second portion of this project.

-## Results
-The expected outcome of our dataset stochastic neighbor embedding is that there will exist clusters of similar patient datapoints.
-These clusters represent patients who have similar health feature values.
-Given these similarities, one or more of these clusters may represent patients with high risk of stroke.
-The expected relationship between health features and stroke likelihood is expected to reflect known stroke risk factors including age, diabetes, and hypertension [5].
-Additionally, the expected outcome of a supervised algorithm for stroke predicion is a binary classification and prediction of the data point's stroke value.
-Given the relatively small size of the dataset and the need for synthetic minority data creation, we aim for an accuracy of 80% for our test data.

-## Discussion
-Reaching a prediction accuracy of over 80% for stroke risk would mean that from a simple set of health measurements this model can identify a person at high risk for stroke.
-This model would then be able to identify which individuals should take preventative measures for strokes.
-Additionally, with a trained supervised model of high accuracy stroke prediction, we aim to create a stroke risk calculator which can non-medically predict the likelikood of patient stroke.
+Note for midpoint: Since the Professor suggested the Isomap dimension reduction approach during class on Wednesday, we did not have time to visualize how it performs with isolating the target values in 3D.
+This will be completed and discussed in the final report.
+Additionally, we have not yet evaluated if the individual clusters found with K-Means or GMM have any significance with stroke likelihood, but will attempt to find any correlation if it exists before the final report.

 ## References
 [1]“Stroke prediction dataset,” [Online].
 Available: https://www.kaggle.com/fedesoriano/stroke-prediction-dataset.